MFlisar/compatibility/readme.md

 | ComposeDebugDrawer | `1.0.1`  | https://mflisar.github.io/ComposeDebugDrawer/ |
 | ComposeChangelog | `2.0.1` | https://mflisar.github.io/ComposeChangelog/ |
 | ComposeThemer | `1.0.1` | https://mflisar.github.io/ComposeThemer/ |

+Above mentioned versions are the **minimum versions** that are compatible with each other.

 ### TODO